GenomicsAotearoa/hts_workshop_mpi/level1/11_nesi_connection.md

 #### Key points

 * You can connect to NeSI from any computer with internet access using the [NeSI JupyterHub portal](https://jupyter.nesi.org.nz/).
-* This allocates a small sevrer instance from which you can perform simple operations, or prepare larger analysis scripts for deployment.
+* This allocates a small server instance from which you can perform simple operations, or prepare larger analysis scripts for deployment.

 ---